-Our 2015 schedule (12th season of operation) is now available and includes tours to Iceland in June and Shetland in July – we’re very proud of our Viking connections!
-We also have a new venture in partnership with the Birdwatching & Wildlife Club of the Grant Arms Hotel in Grantown-on-Spey blending the Scottish Highlands with the Orkney Islands – with departures from Inverness on 9 May and 30 May 2015.
-Group size is one of our strengths, always between 4 and 8 only (10 in Iceland).
-Our ‘traditional’ Orkney Wildlife and Archaeology tours are of course also still available.
+Our 2019 schedule (16th season of operation) is now becoming available and will include other tours as listed below.
+Small group size is one of our strengths, typically in 2019 in Orkney up to 6 persons only.
+Our ‘traditional’ Orkney Wildlife and Archaeology tours are of course always available.
 To view our schedule please click here.
-Please look at our testimonials to the right of the page or check out our Trip Advisor page – we offer relaxed, tailor-made wildlife and activity holidays for small groups of people.
+Please look at our testimonials (also to the right of the page) or check out our Trip Advisor page – we offer relaxed, tailor-made wildlife and activity holidays for small groups of people.
 Prices are all-inclusive of accommodation, transport within Orkney (or elsewhere), meals and guiding, and may be found on the ‘Wildlife Tours Availability‘ tab.
 2019 tours outwith Orkney with availability will include:

 Over the last decade an exciting archaeological dig has been taking place at the Ness of Brodgar in West Mainland, in the Heart of Neolithic Orkney.
 This site has been the subject of a TV documentary by Neil Oliver, and has contributed much to our knowledge of the Neolithic peoples and their lifestyle.
 If you wish to learn more, read this excellent piece done by Roff Smith for the National Geographic – for visual click here; for the feature article click here.